Particular/docs.particular.net/nservicebus/sagas/index.md

 ## Starting a saga

 Since a saga manages the state of a long-running process, under which conditions should a new saga be created?
-Since sagas in essence is a message driven state machine they are started by the arrival of one or more message types.
+Sagas are, in essence, a message driven state machine.
+The trigger to started this state machine is the arrival of one or more specified message types.
 In our previous example, let's say that a new saga should be started every time a message of type `StartOrder` message arrives you would declare that by adding `IAmStartedByMessages<StartOrder>` to your saga.

-Please note that `IHandleMessages<StartOrder>` is redundant since `IAmStartedByMessages<StartOrder>` already implies that.
+NOTE: `IHandleMessages<StartOrder>` is redundant since `IAmStartedByMessages<StartOrder>` already implies that.

 This interface tells NServiceBus that the saga not only handles `StartOrder`, but that when that type of message arrives, a new instance of this saga should be created to handle it if there isn't already an existing saga that correlates to the message.
-In essence the semantics of `IAmStartedByMessages` is "create a new instance if a existing one can't be found".
+In essence the semantics of `IAmStartedByMessages` is:

+> Create a new instance if a existing one can't be found

 NOTE: As of Version 6 NServiceBus will require each saga to have at least one message that is able to start it.

 ## Correlating messages to a saga